abieler/ices-desktop/README.md

 Julia
 ------

-  1. install julia version >= 0.4
+  1. install julia version >= 0.4 via you OS package manager or else you can find binaries at the link below:

      http://julialang.org/downloads/

-  2. if it does not exist, create the file `.juliarc.jl` in your home directory (where you also have .bashrc etc).
-Then add the following line to the .juliarc.jl file:

-     ```
-     push!(LOAD_PATH, pwd())
-     ```

-     This includes the current directory in which julia is running to the LOAD_PATH.
-(The list of places where Julia looks for modules to load)

-  3. a)
+  2. a)

      **OSX users**: create the following symlink in order to be able to launch julia properly from the command line